 In case your emails start landing in spam, there are a couple of ways you can resolve this issue:

-- If this doesn't help, please contact our support so we can check if there are any issues on our end.
-We might be able to offer to sign SPF and DKIM records, move you to a dedicated IP, move to another one or sign your sender's domain, and more.
+If this doesn't help, please contact our support so we can check if there are any issues on our end.
+We might be able to offer to sign SPF and DKIM records, move you to a dedicated IP, move to another one, sign your sender's domain, and more.
 The particular steps depend on the case and would be recommended by our Deliverability team.
-Just note, additional charges may apply.